open-mentorship/open-mentorship.github.io/src/content/post/citrus-docs/setup.md

 ## Getting Started

-1. Install Astro and download the Astro Citrus template.
+1. Install Astro and download the Open Mentorship template.
 2. Configure the `astro.config.mjs` file to set up your blog or documentation site.
 3. Add content using Markdown for a seamless writing experience.

-For more detailed information, check the official [Astro Citrus documentation](#).
+For more detailed information, check the official [Open Mentorship documentation](#).